Wage Against the Machine

 Welcome to Wage against the Machine!

-This is the fortnightly newsletter from the FES Competence Centre on the Future of Work.
-It covers the best new content about the future of work and tech, and the political economy behind the digital transition.
+The newsletter covers the best new content about the future of work and tech, and the political economy behind the digital transition.
 Every two weeks, we highlight a few new academic articles, journalistic pieces, reports, videos and/or podcasts that have been added to our Digital Archive (with thanks to the team at the Syllabus).
 In addition, we flag and cover relevant events that are organised by us and others.

 Although we welcome all subscribers, we write for policy-makers, union reps, think tankers, academics, and civil society folks who are interested in the future of work and the politics behind the digital transition.
 We will point to sources that provide broader critiques, novel viewpoints or empirical results, on topics like algorithmic management and data protection at work, platform work, automation, (digital) skills, and big tech.
 With the EU being the main focus.